s33Y377/interview-question-exercise/python1.md

 ---

 These are some advanced OOP concepts in Python that help create more flexible, reusable, and maintainable code.
-If you want more detail on any specific topic or additional examples, feel free to ask!
+If you want more detail on any specific topic or additional examples, feel free to ask
 ---

 ### Bonus Exercise: Metaclass Example

 Create a metaclass `UppercaseMeta` that automatically converts all class variable names to uppercase when a class is created.

 ```python